ClarionProSeries/docs/README.md

 ## How This Repository Is Organized

 Each ProSeries product has its own folder.
-Inside you’ll find a consistent set of pages such as:
+Inside you will find a consistent set of pages such as:

-- **Introduction** – What the product does and how it helps.
+- **Introduction** - What the product does and how it helps.
-- **Requirements** – Supported Clarion versions and template chains.
+- **Requirements** - Supported Clarion versions and template chains.
-- **Installation Instructions** – How to install and set up the product.
+- **Installation Instructions** - How to install and set up the product.
-- **Registering the Template** – Adding the template to Clarion.
+- **Registering the Template** - Adding the template to Clarion.
-- **Using in Your Application** – Guidance and examples.
+- **Using in Your Application** - Guidance and examples.

 Some products may also include:

 - **Deployment** details
-- **Function Reference** (all functions or by category)
+- **Function Reference** - All functions or by category

 ---